What is a Bladder Infection or Urinary Tract Infection (UTI)?

 The tests for a UTI include:

-- Urinalysis – this is a quick test that can be done in my office to screen for red blood cells, white blood cells and the presence of certain types of bacteria in the urine via nitrites
+- Urinalysis – this is a quick test that can be done to screen for red blood cells, white blood cells and the presence of certain types of bacteria in the urine via a test called nitrites

-- Urine Culture & Sensitivity – this test is used to grow the offending bacteria and test to see which antibiotics will work to defeat it.
+- Urine Culture & Sensitivity – this test is used to grow the offending bacteria in a lab and test to see which antibiotics will work to defeat it.
 The test results take about 48 hours.

 What are Natural Remedies for a UTI?